 First, recall that according to the superspace formalism, to define the holomorphically twisted theory we need to specify a complex structure on a 4-manifold.
 The perturbative piece of this calculation is contained in Costello's 2011 paper \cite{CostelloSH}, but is included here for the reader's convenience.
 Recall that a \emph{$G$-Higgs bundle} on a complex variety $X$ is an algebraic $G$-bundle $P$ equipped with a section $\phi \in H^0(X, T^*_X \otimes \gg_P )$ such that $[\phi, \phi]=0$.
 We'll write $\higgs_G(X)$ for the moduli stack of $G$-Higgs bundles, and $\higgs_G^{\mr{fer}}(X)$ for the moduli stack of $G$-Higgs bundles where the Higgs field is placed in \emph{fermionic degree} (so the underlying bosonic piece is just $\bun_G(X)$).
 This moduli space is described by the mapping stack $\ul{\mr{Map}}(\Pi TX, BG)$.

-The Penrose-Ward correspondence tells us that $N=4$ anti-self-dual super Yang-Mills corresponds to the compactification of holomorphic Chern-Simons on super twistor space along the Penrose map $p$, where the bundles are constrained to be trivializable along the twistor lines.
+The Penrose--Ward correspondence tells us that $N=4$ anti-self-dual super Yang--Mills corresponds to the compactification of holomorphic Chern--Simons on super twistor space along the Penrose map $p$, where the bundles are constrained to be trivializable along the twistor lines.
 As we remarked in \ref{non_holomorphic_issue} this is problematic when working algebraically, because the map $p$ is not holomorphic, so the compactification is not well-defined.
-We'll motivate a definition of holomorphically twisted $N=4$ theory by computing the twist of the holomorphic Chern-Simons theory (since, by lemma \ref{twist_dim_red_lemma} the compactification of this twist is the desired twist of $N=4$ theory).
+We'll motivate a definition of holomorphically twisted $N=4$ theory by computing the twist of the holomorphic Chern--Simons theory (since, by Lemma \ref{twist_dim_red_lemma} the compactification of this twist is the desired twist of $N=4$ theory).

 We use the following trick: find a closed embedding $\iota \colon Z \sub \PT \bs \bb{CP}^1$ such that the Penrose map $p$ maps $Z$ diffeomorphically onto $\RR^4$.
 We define the compactification of an algebraic gauge theory along $p$ to be the restriction of the theory to $Z$.